FREQUENTLY ASKED QUESTIONS

 SSWD actively monitors water quality in the South Service Area through two dedicated monitoring wells.
 These measures help ensure that any potential plume migration is detected early and managed effectively to protect the water supply.

+How will the merger affect water rights and access for customers?
 There should be no impact on water rights or access for customers.
 If SSWD and DPMWD choose to combine, the State Water Resources Control Board, Division of Drinking Water, will need to amend their Water System Permits, which typically takes six to 12 months.

 EMPLOYEES AND CONTRACTS